 NZQA Rules require all tertiary education organisations (TEOs) to have an effective system for moderating assessment materials and decisions:

-This page gives TEOs information on how to develop and manage an effective system for internal moderation.
+This page contains helpful information for TEOs about developing and managing an effective system for internal moderation.

 Your TEO needs to moderate all newly developed assessment materials before you use them with learners.